 Analysis of Death and Boundaries of Love in “The Expiration”

-In Donne’s eyes, there is no time limit for love.
+In Donne’s eyes, there is no time to make love.
 One can love at night and if he wants, he can do it in daylight.
 Moreover, lovers do not need any specific permission for this purpose; they are free in this context.
 It only depends on the wills of lovers to select time of love.
-No other but their mutual desires compel them to make love.
+Nothing else but their mutual desires compel them to make love.
 Hence, Donne does not want boundaries for love.
 Neither time can limit lovers nor can any location bound down them.
-They follow just their own wishes; they are free to fulfill their desires of making love on any time and at any location.
+They follow just their own wishes; they are free to fulfill their desires of making love at any time and at any location.

 Stanza-II Analysis of “The Expiration”:

 Second stanza of “The Expiration” is deep analysis of death.
 Donne directly focuses on death and is not afraid of it.
 He wants to die with his beloved.
 It is an opportunity for him to meet and love her even after leaving this temporary world.
 John Donne knows that the world after it is everlasting.
 In that world, he can endlessly love his beloved.
 The only problem with him is that he cannot die with her.
 He says that he and his beloved can use the word “Go” to die.
 When his beloved says “Go”, he should die.
 Similarly, if he says “Go”, his beloved should die but the problem is that in any case, only one of them would die.